ALLAN IND · FABSYS V2.4.1 · NODE KC-01LINK NOMINAL--:--:--

 Where FDM wins

-• Engineering thermoplastics — carbon-filled nylons, polycarbonate, ASA, PPS — at a fraction of injection-mold tooling cost.
+Engineering thermoplastics — carbon-filled nylons, polycarbonate, ASA, PPS — at a fraction of hard tooling cost.

 Where FDM doesn't win

-• Smooth cosmetic surfaces out of the printer.
+Smooth cosmetic surfaces out of the printer.
 Layer lines are visible.
-We can sand or vapor-smooth (ABS/ASA), but if you need an injection-mold finish out the door, FDM isn't your process.
+We can sand or vapor-smooth (ABS/ASA), but if you need a flawless, glass-smooth finish out the door, FDM isn't your process.

 Engineering nylons